Museum of Oriental Art

-The Museum of Oriental Art in Venice houses most of the collection of Enrico di Borbone , who bought them in the last decades of the nineteenth century, during his trip to the Far East (1887-1889).
+The Museum of Oriental Art in Venice houses most of the collection of Henry of Bourbon , who purchased them in the last decades of the 19th century, during his trip to the Far East (1887-1889).

-The Museum of Oriental Art in Venice today retains a large part of the historical exhibition of 1928, an extraordinary museographic episode from the beginning of the century.
+The Museum of Oriental Art of Venice today largely preserves the historical layout of 1928, an extraordinary museographic episode from the beginning of the century.

-The visitor will therefore find the ancient wooden showcases, sometimes crowded but perfectly harmonized with the baroque rooms of the building, adapted by Barbantini in a whole of great charm.
+The visitor will therefore find the ancient wooden shop windows, sometimes crowded but perfectly harmonized with the baroque rooms of the palace adapted by Barbantini into a highly fascinating whole.
 The light is kept low, for conservative reasons.

-In the seven rooms dedicated to Japan , today you can admire parade weapons and armor that belonged to the feudal lords of the Edo period (1603-1868), saddles and stirrups in lacquer, a rare sedan chair for ladies, paintings on paper and silk, silk dresses with precious embroidery.
+In the seven rooms dedicated to Japan we can admire today weapons and parade armor belonging to the feudal lords of the Edo Period (1603-1868), saddles and stirrups in lacquer, a rare sedan chair for ladies, paintings on paper and silk, silk dresses with precious embroidery.

-Two rooms are dedicated to objects in lacquer, coming from the wedding trousseau of wealthy aristocratic families, made with the makie technique, the golden lacquer.
-Musical instruments are excellent pieces of art used for the performance of the main genres of traditional Japanese music.
+Two rooms are dedicated to lacquer objects, coming from the wedding trousseaus of rich aristocratic families, made with the makie technique, golden lacquer.
+Musical instruments are excellent artistic pieces used for performing major genres of traditional Japanese music.

-The works mainly belong to the Edo Period (from the name of the capital, Edo, today's Tokyo) or Tokugawa, from the name of the shogunal house that ruled the fate of the country for over two hundred and fifty years, guaranteeing the archipelago a period of relative peace, characterized by an almost complete isolation.
+The works mainly belong to the Edo Period (from the name of the capital, Edo, today's Tokyo) or Tokugawa, from the name of the shogunal house that ruled the country's fate for over two hundred and fifty years, guaranteeing the archipelago a period of relative peace, characterized by almost complete isolation.
 There is no shortage of older works, such as a pair of wooden statues from the Kamakura period (1185-1333), or blades from the Muromachi period (1392-1568).

-The Chinese section exhibits jades and porcelain from various manufactures and a precious painted scroll.
+The Chinese section displays jade and porcelain from various manufacturers and a precious painted scroll.

-In the room dedicated to Southeast Asia there are Thai silver and porcelain, Burmese lacquer artifacts, rare kris, batik fabrics and leather puppets from the wayang , the Indonesian shadow theater.
+In the room dedicated to Southeast Asia there are Thai silver and porcelain, Burmese lacquer artefacts, rare kris, batik fabrics and leather puppets from wayang , the Indonesian shadow theatre.

-Some works in the collection are exhibited in rotation while others such as woodcuts, Buddhist altars, masks and costumes, Chinese and Japanese fabrics and paintings or furniture, are placed in storage for reasons of conservation and space.
+Some works from the collection are exhibited in rotation while others such as woodcuts, Buddhist altars, masks and theater costumes, Chinese and Japanese fabrics and paintings or furniture, are placed in storage for conservation and space reasons.